 The Provider must notify the home district if any student is at risk of failing an online course no less than three (3) weeks before the end of the term.
 This allows for the student's parents to be notified and for the student to rectify the situation, or make alternative arrangements.

 End-of-year reporting is managed by Idaho State Department of Education.
-For all other Outside Service Providers the end-of-year report is due the last weekday of June.
+For all Outside Service Providers the end-of-year report is due the last weekday of June.
 The report must include:

 List by Course: